Frequently Asked Questions

 A: There are elevators in all the residence halls, which are all four stories.

-A: All of our suites meet current building and occupancy codes for space required for each resident.
-All suites of the same type are roughly the same size, but sizes do vary somewhat depending on location within the residence hall and each floor’s individual layout.
-Those suites that are ADA compliant have wider doorways, lower closet shelves, and larger bathrooms including higher toilets and accessible showers.
+A: All of our rooms meet current building and occupancy codes for space required for each resident.
+All rooms of the same type are roughly the same size, but sizes do vary somewhat depending on location within the residence hall and each floor’s individual layout.
+Those rooms that are ADA compliant have wider doorways, lower closet shelves, and larger bathrooms including higher toilets and accessible showers.
 See “Room and Board Fees-Suite Descriptions” page link for sizes and descriptions.

 Q: Is there storage for my bicycle or other recreational items?